Precious metals trading: everything you need to know

 Precious metals offer a desirable alternative for fixed-income investors, whose investments offer a lower yield when rates are slashed.
 As such, Fed decision-making may guide investors towards these safe-haven opportunities, but the Fed’s impact on precious metals shouldn’t be overstated.
 Of more importance is how rate announcements affect the dollar.

 Precious metals generally perform better in a rising-inflation environment.
 This is because quantitative easing – or money-printing – dilutes the value of the currency in circulation, and makes it more expensive to buy assets which are viewed as a reliable store of value.

-To start trading precious metals, you’ll need a spread betting or CFD trading account and you’ll need to decide whether you want to trade precious metal futures, at spot or options.
+To start trading precious metals, you’ll need a CFD trading account and you’ll need to decide whether you want to trade precious metal futures, at spot or options.
 You can create an account with us, and you’ll also get access to our educational resources such as IG Academy, plus you’ll be able to trade on our award-winning trading platform and mobile app.1 We offer in-platform technical indicators and risk-management tools, as well as news and analysis directly from our team.

 Trading precious metals summed up

 - Gold, silver, platinum and palladium are all precious metals coveted by traders and investors alike

 - They have a range of uses, but they’re most commonly found in expensive jewellery